frustreermeneer/domoticz-wled-plugin/README.md

 2. Restart domoticz
 3. Make sure that "Accept new Hardware Devices" is enabled in Domoticz settings
 4. Go to "Hardware" page and add new item with type "WLED"
+5. In WLED -> Sync Interfaces: enable UDP Broadcast and turn on notifications (see screenshot below).

 Once plugin is started it will create appropriate domoticz devices.
 You will find these devices on `Setup -> Devices` page.